didi/cube-ui/document/components/docs/en-US/scroll.md

   }
   ```

   > **Note**: If a pulldown refresh has no data update, you must manually call the Scroll component's `forceUpdate()` method to end the pulldown refresh so that Scroll will restart listening for the next pulldown refresh operation.
-When the data is updated, the Scroll component will invoke `forceUpate()` method internally.
+When the data is updated, the Scroll component will invoke `forceUpdate()` method internally.

-- **Custom pull-down refresh animation - Fake JD App**
+- **4. Custom pull-down refresh animation - Fake JD App**

   If you don't like the built-in pull-down refresh and pull-up loading animations, you can also use the scope slots for custom animations.
 The variables exposed by [the scoped slots](https://vuejs.org/v2/guide/components-slots.html#Scoped-Slots) of the Scroll component are perfect to meet the needs of custom pull-down/pull-up animations in most scenarios.
 The following example imitates the pull-down refresh animation of Jingdong App's homepage.
 The complete sample code is [here](https://github.com/didi/cube-ui/blob/master/example/pages/scroll/jd.vue).